fhightower-tc/fhightower-tc.gitlab.io/content/post/playbooks/Add Attribute and_or Tag to Associated Indicators Adder.md

-description = "Add an attribute and/or tag to all indicators associated with a given group." categories = ["Playbooks"] viewLink = "https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/attribute-and-tag-adder"
+description = "Add an attribute and/or tag to all indicators associated with a given group." categories = ["Playbooks"] viewLink = "https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/attribute-and-tag-adder" downloadLinks = ["/post/playbooks/downloads/Add Attribute and_or Tag to Associated Indicators - Adder.pbx", "Add Attribute and_or Tag to Associated Indicators - Trigger.pbx"]
 +++

 ## Documentation